itsHelix/CP-Team-Helix/src/bailey.md

 	* `#!/usr/bin/env bash` is used for macOS systems, while `#!/bin/sh` is used on Debian systems.
 For this reason, Bailey should only ever be compiled in a Debian or \*ubuntu environment.
 * There exist two expiramental flags for `shc` used to harden the executable.
 These prevent the script from running in any shell other than those of the same type as the one it was compiled on (e.g. a Bash-compiled binary cannot run in ZSH).
 This may threaten the use of the binary in competition.
 For this reason, never compile with the flags `-H` or `-s`.
 * `shc` offers a flag that makes the binary untraceable by tools like `strace`, `ptrace`, and `truss`.
 This flag works in a way that prevents other processes from affecting its operations in any way with the exception of the process manager.
 This may be detrimental to competition use or prevent certain processes from executing correctly in the script.
 For this reason, never compile with the flag `-U`

+# Functions of `bailey.sh`
+## Logging, Dumping, and Global Variables
+The Bailey production file structure creates a folder `bailey` in the present working directory.
+Subdirectories include `log` (stores the one logfile generated during runtime) and `dump` (stores miscillaneous files such as backups and perfect file generation).

+The logfile is named with `bailey_` followed by the time at which the shell was run (with some delay, given processing time) in HH:MM:SS (`+%T`) format.
+Each time something is logged inside of the script, the message is appended to the logfile with the time in `+%T` format preceding the message, as well as, output to the console without any preceding content.

+The only existing global variable in the script is `password`, which stores the default password of the system, which will be used during automatic user management (user creation, permission correction, and password alteration).